mkveerapen/genspace_pgx2020/README.md

-# GenSpace 2020 Workshop on Personalized Medicine using Pharmacogenomics
+# GenSpace 2020 Workshop on Personalized Medicine using Pharmacogenomics (July 26, 2020)
 ## Calculating Polygenic Risk Scores

 Materials in this git repository contains materials used during the GenSpace 2020 Workshop on Personalized Medicine.